iuliivasilev/KnowledgeBaseSA/Publications/Articles/The Life and Death of SSDs and HDDs. Similarities, Differences, and Prediction Models.md

 ---
-Title: "The Life and Death of SSDs and HDDs.
-Similarities, Differences, and Prediction Models"
+Title: The Life and Death of SSDs and HDDs.
+Similarities, Differences, and Prediction Models
 Link: "[Link](https://arxiv.org/pdf/2012.12373)"
 Year: 2020
 Direction: